nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 $$

-$\phi$ can either be thought of as a vector of random variables which follow the distribution as shown above or a 3-dimensional array for the dimensions location, age, and time which we show above for convenience of notation.
+$\phi$ can either be thought of as a vector of random variables which follow the distribution as shown above  on the right or a 3-dimensional array for the dimensions location, age, and time which we show above on the left for the convenience of notation.

-$Q$ acts as the precision matrix, which is the inverse of the variance- covariance matrix.
+$Q$ acts as the precision matrix, which is the inverse of the variance-covariance matrix.
 This matrix is a square matrix of length equal to the product of the numbers of locations, ages, and times and is composed of three structured precision matrices for the dimensions of location, age, and time.
 These precision matrices can be combined for joint precision by using the Kronecker product as shown below.